evmar/n2/doc/design_notes.md

 ## Path handling and Unicode safety

-Currently we use Rust `String` for all paths, but internally treat paths as bytes, including using "unsafe" sometimes to treat paths as bytes.
+Currently we use Rust `String` for all paths and file contents, but internally interpret them as as bytes (not UTF8) including using "unsafe" sometimes to convert.

 Based on my superficial understanding of how safety relates to UTF8 in Rust strings, it's probably harmless given that we never treat strings as Unicode,